rajatdangra/APIRouter/README.md

 - Project has inbuilt Swagger support to ease API interaction.
 - This will act as a middleware between local environment and 3rd party applications, to communicate with applications which are inaccessible from the local environment but from the Dev/QA server (whitelisted).
 - This intermediate layer will make development and debugging process much easier and much faster.
-- Basic authentication is set up to access the application.
+- JSON Web Token (JWT) authentication is set up to access the application.
 However a functionality is added to disable authentication based on the config flag.

 ### <ins>***Application Demo***</ins>: